niconushinii/eda-project-qtm302w/README.md

 ---

 ## Description
-This project uses the **World Bank’s Education Statistics** dataset to explore long-term trends and relationships among key indicators of the U.S. education system.
+This project uses the **World Bank’s Education Statistics** dataset to explore the impact of COVID 19 on US public school and relationships among key indicators of the U.S. education system.
-Our goal is to understand how structural aspects of education — such as access, staffing, and outcomes — have evolved over time, and how changes in one variable may (or may not) predict changes in another.
+Our goal is to understand to what extent did the COVID 19 pandemic significantly altered student attendance and enrollment rate in the United States.

 The dataset spans several decades and allows us to analyze how participation and resource allocation shift across **school levels** (primary, secondary, tertiary) and **years** (2005–2022).
-By combining exploratory data analysis and regression modeling, we assess the strength and direction of relationships among variables that represent student participation and institutional investment.
+By combining exploratory data analysis and regression modeling, we assess how the two major categories of enrollment and attendance reflect different dimensions of the education system.

 ---

 ## Analytical Focus

-We selected three major indicator categories representing different dimensions of the education system:
+We selected two major indicator categories representing different dimensions of the education system:

-### 1. Enrollment Rate vs Attendance Rate
+### 1. Enrollment Rate
-- Investigates whether higher enrollment corresponds with consistent attendance over time.
-- Includes pre- and post-filtering distribution checks, correlation analysis, and linear regressions by school type.
-- **Finding:** Despite high average rates, correlations are weak and statistically insignificant, suggesting that increased enrollment does not reliably predict attendance.
+- Compare student enrollment rates across different levels of schooling and different years.
+- **Finding:** Small but statistically significant increase in average attendance following the pandemic.

-### 2. Number of Teachers vs Teaching Staff Compensation
+### 2. Attendance Rate
-- Explores whether compensation levels rise proportionally with staffing levels across school stages.
-- Includes time-series plots, central tendency measures, and discussion of funding patterns.
-- **Finding:** Teacher counts remain stable while compensation increases slightly, implying that funding shifts may not directly affect staffing levels.

-### 3. (Planned) Educational Attainment by Sex
-- Tracks differences in educational outcomes between male and female populations over time.
-- Extends the analysis to measure broader social progress and equity if data coverage allows.
+- Compare student attendance rates across different levels of schooling and different years.
+- **Finding:** Did not change by a tangible amount before and after pandemic.

 ---